transferwise/pipelinewise-tap-s3-csv/README.md

 ### Configuration

-Here is an example of basic config, that's using the defualt Profile based authentication:
+Here is an example of basic config, that's using the default Profile based authentication:

     ```json
     {